oxnz/oxnz.github.io/_posts/2016-03-21-mysql-primer-performance.md

 * monitoring is the must, do not do anything without monitoring
 * keep thinking about what you are doing

+### Optimization Chances

+* Deploy

+	Deploy optimal would eliminate many potential performance issues.

+* When there are performance issues
+* tack performance into consideration when developing
+* keep optimizing while business grows

 ### General Steps

 0. Hardware